Nonprofit Food Bank Business Plan

 Children represent 45% of the county residents in need of Helping Hand services.
 The program has identified children and their families as its primary target customers.
 It is projected that the number of low-income children will increase in Johnson County by 20% over the next four years.
 By 2006, children will represent 52% of Helping Hand’s client base.
 With effective intervention, the debilitating effects of hunger can be eliminated.
 Consequently, the families will be better able to provide for their children.

-READ MORE Cleaning Service Business Plan Example
+READ MORE Nonprofit Youth Services Business Plan Example

 4.1 Market Segmentation